 Book a Ride for Others

-This option can be used by a registered user to book a ride for a non-tech savvy person or for a person not registered with the app.
-This feature is also useful for booking a ride for a person who does not use a smart-phone.
+This option can be used by a registered user to book a ride for a non-tech-savvy person or for a person not registered with the app.
+This feature is also useful for booking a ride for a person who does not use a smartphone.

 This option can be used by the rider to split the fare amongst multiple friends sharing the same ride.
 This option is useful for teenagers or college-going students who want to save money while commuting to the same location.

-Features in Driver Side of Uber-like Platform
+Features on the Driver Side of Uber-like Platform

-The driver side app ideally should have the following features,
+The driver-side app ideally should have the following features:-

 Driver-partners can register themselves by using their social media credentials.
 This is essential to keep track of the activities of the driver-partner.
 The driver-partner can opt for a manual sign-in, or he can log in through his social media or e-mail account.